 a) Public Contracts.
 Simultaneously with the execution of the Agreement, the Applicant shall furnish to the District a bond insuring performance of and full payment for, the work pursuant to the Agreement, Contract, and Specifications in an amount equal to one hundred percent (100%) of the contract price.
 Insuring performance of the guarantee shall be set forth in Subsection 1-12 of the Specifications in an amount equal to fifty percent (50%) of the contract price.
-The bond shall be issued by a surety acceptable to the District and shall be released as to insuring such performance and payment of the work immediately upon acceptance of the work by the District and shall be released as to insuring such performance of the guarantee one (1) year after the District's acceptance of the work.
+The bond shall be issued by a surety acceptable to the District and shall be released as to insuring such performance of the work by the District and shall be released as to insuring such performance of the guarantee one (1) year after the District's acceptance of the work.